Pilgrim Baptist Church

 Property Decisions

-The pastor, deacons, and trustees have authority, by majority decision among themselves, to:
+The pastor, deacons, and trustees have authority, by majority decision among themselves, to take the following actions on behalf of the church:

 Purchase, Lease, or Acquire Property